 POWER & SIZE

-Being one among the cheapest priced disposer, this is a useful disposer to spend money on.
+Being one of the cheapest priced disposers, this is a useful disposer to spend money on.
 In terms of size, it is 7 x 11.5 inches.
 It is small and can fit in tightly fitted areas under the sink.

 It isn’t discreet in noise making as other disposers with a noise suppression technology.
 Nonetheless, it isn’t too loud when in use.
 I feel that the noise is manageable once you get used to it.

 CAN IT GIVE MORE?

 Unfortunately, the unit does not have that many additional features to boast about.
 However, the grind system is galvanized steel, so the shredding of your soft foods will be easy.
 Despite all these, the installation is quite uncomplicated.
 There is no need to change mounting brackets if you are going to replace an old Badger with this new Badger unit, as the mounting collar is applicable to other disposers.
 It can be installed with no additional plumbing work.